Main

 • REDUCED INEQUALITIES

-• Grow into an organization that thrives on diversity (implement the Mitsui Engagement Survey, monitor the results, and utilize them for organizational development)
+• Grow into an organization that thrives on diversity (implement the Mitsui Engagement Survey, monitor the results, and utilize them for organizational development).

-• Promote diverse human resources
+• Promote diverse human resources.

-—Achieve a 10% ratio of female managers by the fiscal year ending March 31, 2025 (Japan)
+1. Achieve a 20% ratio of female managers by the fiscal year ending March 31, 2031 (Non-consolidated).

 • Continue to Challenge and Innovate through our diverse workforce

-—Leverage our Values in competency evaluations (global)
+—Leverage our Values in competency evaluations.

-• Results of the Mitsui Engagement Survey 2022: Employee Engagement was 72% (+1% vs previous year), and Employee Enablement was 69% (unchanged from previous year).
+• We reported the results of the Mitsui Engagement Survey to the Executive Committee and the Board of Directors (once a year).
+The results are used to formulate human resource strategies and make organizational improvements.
+Employee Engagement was 73% (+1% vs previous year), and Employee Enablement was 69% (unchanged from previous year).

-• Sponsorship Program: Executive Committee members provided advice and guidance on careers for female senior leadership candidates (with 16 employees taking part in total).
+Sponsorship Program: Executive Committee members provided advice and guidance on careers for female senior leadership candidates (with 24 employees taking part in total).

-• Change Leader Program: We implemented a program for prospective leaders that were hired overseas (with a total of 55 employees taking part in total).
+Change Leader Program: We implemented a program for prospective leaders that were hired overseas (with a total of 55 employees taking part in total).

 • Mitsui Leadership in Action: We introduced standards of conduct based on Mitsui's Values at the Head Office and overseas subsidiaries.
 The program is being utilized as part of hiring, training, evaluation, and appointment decisions.